 For those interested in nature and park, we suggest a visit to Parco Appennino Tosco Emiliano, that is a Mab (Man and Biosphere) Unesco Reserve, and a walk along the Mathilda Way.

 The international airport of Bologna “Guglielmo Marconi” is about 170 km distant from Reggio Emilia.
 It takes one hour on the driveway, and there are many bus shuttle and car renting service for this purpose.
 Other nearby airports are Parma, Milano Linate, Brescia Montichiari, Bergamo Orio al Serio and Verona Villafranca.

-The central station of Reggio Emilia is about one-hour of distance from Bologna centrale via regional train, making it easier to travel through the rest of Italy and Europe.
-The High-speed Railway Station (AV MedioPadana) is around 20 minutes of bus travel from the city.
+The central station of Reggio Emilia is at about one-hour distance from Bologna Centrale Railway Station, via regional train, making it easier to travel through the rest of Italy and Europe.
+The High-speed Railway Station (AV MedioPadana) is at 20 minutes of bus from the city.
 It is served by high-speed train like Frecce and Italotreno.